stolostron/applier/docs/help/applier_apply_core-resources.md

 ### Options

 ```
       --dry-run               If set the resources will not be applied
-      --excluded stringArray   The list of paths to exclude
+      --exclude stringArray   The list of paths to exclude
       --header string         The files which will be added to each template
   -h, --help                  help for core-resources
       --output-file string    The generated resources will be copied in the specified file
       --path stringArray      The list of template paths
       --sort-on-kind          If set the files will be sorted by their kind (default true) (default true)
       --values string         The files containing the values
 ```

 ### Options inherited from parent commands